What Is MERIT?

 Beyond providing a better tool to examiners, our objectives include implementing more efficient and secure ways to interact with credit unions during the examination process.
 To that end, our requirements for the new examination solution included ways for credit unions to securely send documents and data files to examiners, retrieve examination reports, and respond to examination findings through MERIT.
 Additional information about MERIT will be available once the pilot is complete.Close and return to top

-Once the 2019 pilot is complete and the NCUA Connect administrator for your organization grants access to NCUA Connect, users will request access to MERIT through the NCUA Connect “Add Apps” function.
-Additional information will be made available once the pilot is complete.Close and return to top
+Once the pilot is complete and the NCUA Connect administrator for your organization grants access to NCUA Connect, users will receive an email notification to set up their NCUA Connect account.
+Once complete, users will have access to MERIT.Close and return to top

 What Are NCUA’s Information Security Requirements?